BlogDestinationsWalking Holidays in the Italian Alps: Scenic Adventures for the 50+ Traveller

 Walking Holidays for Over 50s: Why This Is the Ideal Adventure

-If you’re over 50 and love both comfort and adventure, the Italian Alps strike the perfect balance.
-Walking holidays allow you to:
+If you’re over 50 and love both comfort and adventure, a walking holiday in the Italian Alps strikes the perfect balance.
+Walking holidays around the world allow you to:

 - Set your own pace – With self-guided options, you choose how much to walk each day.